This statement applies to content published on islington.gov.uk.

 Preparation of this accessibility statement

-This website was last tested on 24 September 2020.
+This statement was originally published in September 2020.
+It was last reviewed and amended on 28th February 2022.
+This website was last tested on 28th February 2022.
 The test was carried out by Islington Council using a combination of manual and automated testing.